-The i386 platform has four separate installation disk images to choose from:
+The i386 platform has five separate installation disk images to choose from:

-- floppy32.fs (Desktop PC) supports many PCI and ISA NICs, IDE and simple SCSI adapters and some PCMCIA support. - floppyB32.fs (Servers) supports many RAID controllers, and some of the less common SCSI adapters.
-However, support for many standard SCSI adapters and many EISA and ISA NICS has been removed. - floppyC32.fs (Laptops) supports the Cardbus and PCMCIA devices found in many laptops. - cdrom32.fs it is, in effect a combination of all three boot disks.
-It can be used to make a bootable 2.88M floppy, or more commonly, as a boot image for a recordable CD.
+- floppy34.fs (Desktop PC) supports many PCI and ISA NICs, IDE and simple SCSI adapters and some PCMCIA support.
+Most users will use this image. - floppyB34.fs (Servers) supports many RAID controllers, and some of the less common SCSI adapters.
+However, support for many standard SCSI adapters and many EISA and ISA NICS has been removed. - floppyC34.fs (Laptops) supports the CardBus and PCMCIA devices found in many laptops. - cdrom34.fs is, in effect a combination of all three boot disks.
+It can be used to make a bootable 2.88M floppy, or more commonly, as a boot image for a custom recordable CD. - cd34.iso is an ISO9660 image that can be used to create a bootable CD with most popular CD-ROM creation software on most platforms.
+This is cdrom34.fs in a "ready-to-record" format.

-Most i386 users will just use the floppy32.fs installation floppy.
 Yes, there may be situations where one install disk is required to support your SCSI adapter and another disk is required to support your network adapter.
 Fortunately, this is a rare event, and can usually be worked around.